Zymo-Research/service-pipeline-documentation/docs/how_to_use_miRNAseq_report.md

 ![MDS plot](../images/miRNAseq/mdsplot.jpeg)

 ### Top gene expression patterns
-This plot shows a heatmap of expression patterns of top 100 mature miRNAs with highest variance.
-Log2 values of fold changes of miRNAs against their mean expression levels among all samples are plotted.
-Positive numbers (red) indicate higher expression levels, while negative numbers(blue) indicate lower expression levels.
-The miRNAs were also clustered using hierarchical clustering.
-This plot gives you an overview of expression patterns among miRNAs with most significant changes in their expression.
-You can also mouse over to see values for specifc miRNA and sample.
-In the sample report, you can clearly see different miRNAs being most highly expressed in different cell types.
+This pipeline will generate two plots to represent top gene expression patterns.
+One will be made using only mature miRNA and the other will show results from the small RNA types tRNA, lncRNA, miscRNA, scaRNA, snoRNA, and snRNA.
+This plot shows a heatmap of expression patterns of the top 100 RNAs with highest variance from each of the two categories previously mentioned.
+Both graphs plot log2 fold change values of the two RNA categories against their mean expression levels among all samples.
+In both graphs, positive numbers (red) indicate higher expression levels, while negative numbers (blue) indicate lower expression levels.
+The RNA results are clustered using hierarchical clustering.
+This plot gives you an overview of expression patterns among RNAs with most significant changes in their expression.
+You can also mouse over to see values for specifc RNA and sample.
+In the sample report featuring an miRNA heatmap below, you can clearly see different miRNAs being most highly expressed in different cell types.
 A static version of this plot can also be downloaded in the `Download data` section.

 ![miRNA heatmap](../images/miRNAseq/gene_heatmap.jpeg)

 ### Differential gene expression
-The pipeline uses [`isomiRs`](https://www.bioconductor.org/packages/release/bioc/html/isomiRs.html), which uses [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) under the hood, to conduct differential gene expression analysis if you experiment was conducted with replication.
+If your experiment was conducted with replication, this pipeline runs differential gene expression analysis twice, once for miRNA with [`isomiRs`](https://www.bioconductor.org/packages/release/bioc/html/isomiRs.html), which uses [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) under the hood, and again for 6 small RNA type genes (tRNA, lncRNA, miscRNA, scaRNA, snoRNA, snRNA).

 1. **Summary table**<br>
-The number of mature miRNAs that are significantly differentially expressed between groups/conditions are summarized in a table.
+The number of mature miRNAs and RNA genes from the 6 types that are significantly differentially expressed between groups/conditions are summarized in this table.
 The numbers are dependent on the false discovery rate (FDR) and fold change cutoffs.
 You can find those values in the `Workflow summary` section of the report.

 ![Differential expression summary table](../images/miRNAseq/diff_exp_summary_table.jpeg)

 2. **Scatter plot**<br>
-This plot shows a simple comparison of mature miRNA expression levels between two groups/conditions.
-Red dots represent differentially expressed miRNAs, while grey ones represent miRNAs not differentially expressed.
-One useful feature of this plot is that you can see the name of the miRNA when you mouse over a dot.
+This plot shows a simple comparison of mature miRNA expression levels or genes from the 6 RNA types between two groups/conditions.
+Red dots represent differentially expressed genes, while grey ones represent genes not differentially expressed.
+One useful feature of this plot is that you can see the name of the RNA gene when you mouse over a dot.
 You can toggle between the different comparisons using the buttons at the top left corner.
 You can download a static version with all genes plotted in the `Download data` section.

 ![Differential expression scatter plot](../images/miRNAseq/diff_exp_scatter_plot.jpeg)